aws-samples/pgp-decryption-for-transfer-family/README.md

 ![image](https://user-images.githubusercontent.com/59907142/181582434-2df2a594-d905-4b69-973b-2fa8880a350d.png)

-##### Option 1 Continued: Creating Custom Transfer Family Identity Provider User Account
+##### Option 1 Continued: Create Custom Transfer Family Identity Provider User Account
   - In the AWS Secrets Manager console (https://console.aws.amazon.com/secretsmanager), create a new secret by choosing Store a new secret.
   - Choose Other type of secret.
   - Create the following key-value pairs.
 The key names are case-sensitive.